- As part of their curriculum, students in Missouri must earn a 1/2 credit in the area of Personal Finance.

 |February 19, 2018 to May 25, 2018||Spring 2018 Window|

-- At least 48 hours prior to testing, District Test Coordinators must submit an excel file of students testing to: [email protected]
+- At least 48 hours prior to testing, District Test Coordinators must submit an Enrollment Excel File to: [email protected]

 - DTC's should be sure to use their official school email address.
 Personal email accounts are not acceptable.

 - Create an Excel file with the following fields:

 |Testing Window||Summer, Fall or Spring and Year (ex.
 Fall 2014)|